nitinprakash96/nitinprakash96.github.io/_posts/2022-04-16-Weird-thing-about-induction.md

 > The future shall resemble the past

+The problem arises within the realm of induction when we start using inductive rules in place of deductive rules.
+We often end up thinking using them interchangeably.
+The difference between both is the fact that any valid deductive rule is _necessarily_ truth preserving, while inductive rules are not.
+In other words, a valid deductive rule cannot lead from a true premise to a false conculsion while an inductive rule might.

+Let's take an example.
+If someone we know reads a lot and recommends a book, we may assume that means we _might_ enjoy the book.
+This has two components to it:
+1. We _assume_ that they read a lot.
+This is subjective.
+If you read 10 pages of a book a day and your friend 20, then they read a lot.
+But if someone else you know reads 50 pages then your friend doesn't read a lot.
+There's a bit of ambiguity attached to this assumption.
+2. The conclusion isn't necessarily true.
+We _might_ or _might not_
+enjoy the recommended book.
+So the conclusion has some percentage of _probabilty_ attached to it.

+That should present an idea behind the flaws of inductive reasoning.
+And why, if assumed to be reliable, it won't lead us to truth.
+Now back to inductivism.

-Indictivism's two most serious misconceptions:
+Inductivism's two most serious misconceptions:

 1. Inductivism purports to explain to how science obtains _predictions about experiences_.
 Just how?
 Eg: Astrophysics completely annhilites this concept.
-Most of the laws of physics that primarily concern stars, their existance or their composition have never been observed before.
+Most of the laws of physics that primarily concern stars, their existence or their composition have never been observed before.
 Or take any chemical reactions for that matter.
 The amount of surprises that take place while mixing two compounds cannot be based on the principal of induction.